 - 1956 – Awarded the Nobel prize along with Dr. André Cournand and Dr. Werner Forßmann

 - 1957 – Citation of the American Heart Association in 1957

 - 1960 – John Phillips Memorial Award of the American College of Physicians

 - 1962 – President of the Harvey Society and of the Association of American Physicians

 - 1963 – Chevalier de la Legion d’honneur

 - 1968 – Trudeau Medal, endowed professorship at Columbia University for his contribution to the Merck Manual

 - 1970 – Kober Medal from the Association of American Physicians

-- Died 23rd February 1973 Lakevile, Connecticut, United States of America.
+- Died February 23, 1973 in Lakevile, Connecticut, United States of America.
 The Dickinson W. Richards Memorial Lecture was established in his memory

 Indeed, as a member of the Bellevue Medical Board, Dick was outspoken and unyielding in his criticism of the city’s neglect of its hospitals and in his efforts to bring to bear pressure to oblige the city to erect a new hospital building.1Courand A 1989